thinkerbot/hubot/README.md

 anything people wore in the 80's.
 You're going to look back on that in a few years and say "what the fuck was I *thinking*?".

+Yeah, and GH-Hubot needs Redis.
+Why the fuck would you need bot-side persistence so bad that you start a networked server to store it instead of using a file.

+Want to do bot-side persistence with my Hubot?
+Go nuts, do what you will, but write your own adapter/plugin for it.

 ## Getting Your Own

 Dependencies you'll need: